Marketing Information Technology

 Back to the top

-1. Familiarize you with the kinds of quantitative data and databases used in marketing, such as, Census data, country data, business client data, consumer segmentation data, product and media usage data, Buying Power Index, social media analytics, Google Adwords and Analytics and etc..
+1. Familiarize you with the kinds of quantitative data and databases used in marketing, such as, social media analytics, digital content management, census data, country data, business client data, geographic segmentation data, product and media usage data, buying power estimation, and etc...

 2. Show you how this quantitative data may be used in decision making through exposing you to a variety of problems faced by marketing planners and strategists, marketing and advertising managers, sales managers, and marketing analysts.